kubernetes/sig-security/sig-security-external-audit/security-audit-2024/RFP.md

 Below are the components identified by the Kubernetes community as both needing additional security scrutiny and whose maintainers are open to enthusiastically participating in this project.

-These projects are ranked by importance on both the perceived criticality of the component by the community, and the information level of the documentation provided.
+Because it is understood that there is far too much code to cover inside of the budget provided, these projects are prioritized both the perceived criticality of the component by the community, and the information level of the documentation provided.
 It should also be carefully noted that auditors will have the flexibility to investigate hunches and seek out issues in other components if they so choose.
-The prioritization listed here is only compulsory for components specifically named below, or projects listed as “medium” and “high” priority in the [2024 Kubernetes Audit Scope document](https://docs.google.com/spreadsheets/d/1b_OrTHzLcPisShcera9eKtycKZORvW1z8Hm2If4NCF4).
+The “high priority” items in the list must be reviewed in full, while the components in the table marked “lower priority” should be completed ad-hoc on a best effort basis.

+Note that a few items in this document differ in priority from the [2024 Kubernetes Audit Scope document](https://docs.google.com/spreadsheets/d/1b_OrTHzLcPisShcera9eKtycKZORvW1z8Hm2If4NCF4).
+These changes were made due to continuous feedback from the Kubernetes security community and the priorities listed in this document should be considered the most up-to-date.

 Additional note: Some projects have little to no information about where the feature lives nor links to documentation.
 It will be the responsibility of the researchers to discover what these components do, where the code lives in the codebase, and investigate.